Systemic lupus erythematosus

 Premedication including an antihistamine, with or without an antipyretic, may be administered before the infusion of belimumab.

-The recommended dose regimen is 10 mg/kg belimumab on Days 0, 14 and 28, and at 4-week intervals thereafter.
-The patient’s condition should be evaluated continuously.
-Discontinuation of treatment with belimumab should be considered if there is no improvement in disease control after 6 months of treatment.
+In patients with SLE, the recommended belimumab dose regimen is 10 mg/kg body weight on Days 0, 14 and 28, and at 4-week intervals thereafter.
+The patient's condition should be evaluated continuously.

 Transition from intravenous to subcutaneous administration